MihaiHng/MihaiHng/README.md

 🛠️ Present:
    - Working on a new project involving crypto payments
    - Competing in auditing smart contracts in First Flights on Cyfrin

+✅ December 2025 - Completed Assembly and Formal Verification on on Cyfrin Updraft

+✅ October 2025 - Completed Smart Contract Security on Cyfrin Updraft

 ✅ July 2025 - Completed Smart Transfer UI